co-demos/OCF_datasets/README.md

 - get data from Leonard's API Platform : `load OCF data to file-TEST 3.ipynb`
 - split big files into several files : `split_big_json_files.ipynb`
-- load files into Pandas and play with it / add docs to mongo DB : `JSON files to API or DB.ipynb`
+- load files into Pandas and play with it / export them as csv / insert docs to mongo DBs : `JSON files to API or DB.ipynb`

 ----------
 #### OCF sources